What is Riverfront?

 In the early 1970s three friends in the La Crosse area had an idea.
-They worked for different organization that provided services to support independent living for adults with disabilities.
-One worked at an employment facility; one worked at what is now called an Adult Family Home, and the third worked for an organization provided social and leisure opportunities.
+They worked for different organizations that provided services to support independent living for adults with disabilities.
+One worked at an employment facility; one worked at what is now called an Adult Family Home, and the third worked for an organization that provided social and leisure opportunities.

 And though those three organizations were going strong, the friends recognized that even more people needed services, and there just weren’t enough opportunities.
 They decided it was time to do something about it.